RobPo/Paperino/readme.md

 Documentation
 --------------
 This is the place to get started with your new hardware! ;-) We have divided the documentation into the following sections:

 * **[Hookup Guide](https://robpo.github.io/Paperino/)** - Step-by-step instructions to get your Paperino setup and run within minutes.
 * **[Examples](https://robpo.github.io/Paperino/exampleHelloWorld/)** - Ready to use examples for your own inspiration.
 * **[Reference](https://github.com/RobPo/Paperino/tree/gh-pages/datasheets)** - Datasheets & Application Notes.
 * **[Hardware](https://github.com/RobPo/Paperino/tree/gh-pages/hardware)** - Schematics & PCB layouts.

-### So, what is Paperino?

-Paperino is an easy to use micro EPD breakout-board for the Photon or other Arduino-compatible microcontrollers.
-The eInk-based ePaper display mimics the appearance of natural paper and is capable of holding text and images indefinitely, even without electricity.
-This makes Paperino perfect for your next battery-driven, connected project where the display content changes rarely.

-Paperino also integrates an easy to use accelerometer.
-It extends the EPD by tap-sensing functions and offers portrait/landscape detection.
-Furthermore you can wake-up your MCU after movement-based events from deep-sleeping, saving battery live during waiting phases.

 How To Use
 -------------------